catalinred/catalinred.github.com/_posts/2010-05-05-outline-dotted-border-and-image-replacement-technique.markdown

 }
 {% endhighlight %}

-The reason why the outline border goes to the edge is because of the [text-indent](http://www.w3schools.com/Css/pr_text_text-indent.asp) value : -9999px.
+The reason why the outline border goes to the edge is because of the text-indent value: -9999px.
 If the value is negative the text will be indented to the left and **Firefox users** will notice a **dotted border that goes to the left edge of the screen**.

 There are two simple methods I know to fix this: